Experience Training| Hitchhikers Platform

 - Experience Training for NLP Filters

-Experience Training can be found within the Answers > All Answers Experiences > View Experience of your Yext account, or via Configuration as Code (CaC).
+Experience Training can be found within the Search > All Search Experiences > View Experience of your Yext account, or via Configuration as Code (CaC).
 To learn more about the Config resource schema, you can find the documentation here.

-Experience training allows you to train the Answers algorithm in three areas:
+Experience training allows you to train the Search algorithm in three areas:

 - Featured Snippets

 - NLP Filters